Interface FormInputBuilderApi

 api.filterFromMapmethod must be used to convert the map object into the filter object (see the example below).

-Also, check the input value fornullas theapi.filterFromMapmethod does not accept the null value as an argument.if (api.isInputGenerationExecution()) { return api.inputBuilderFactory() .createDmFilterBuilderMultiple("DataFilter", "datamart_transaction") .setLabel("Data Filter") .setFilters(dimFilters) .getInput() } return input.DataFilter ? api.filterFromMap(input.DataFilter) : null- Parameters:
+Also, check the input value fornullas theapi.filterFromMapmethod does not accept the null value as an argument.form.createDmFilterBuilderMultiple("DataFilter", "DM.SalesTransactions") .setLabel("Data Filter") .setFilters(dimFilters) .buildFormInput() // Read the selected value, for example in the calculation logic: input.DataFilter ? api.filterFromMap(input.DataFilter) : null- Parameters:

-paramName- Name of the user entry parameter.source- Name of the source for which the filter is set.
+paramName- Name of the input parameter.
+Use a stable camelCase identifier; this is the stored input name, not the display label.source- Name of the source for which the filter is set.
 The resolution of the source is as follows:- any Datamart - by typedId, sourceName, uniqueName or label

 - any FieldCollection - by typedId or sourceName